 This run features over 2000 feet of elevation gain across a state park and a national forest.
 It has great views and small wind caves.

-It costs $2 per person to park at the trailhead.
+It costs $2 per vehicle to park at the trailhead.
 There is not much shade either, so be sure to bring sunscreen and plenty of water.

 From the trailhead, you start out on Gaviota Peak Fire Road